ltrgoddard/thesis/temp.markdown

 l’Amerique du Nord.’
-With the latter phrase, Prynne neatly condemns both France and the United States, just as he does in the letter to Riley which positions Lewis as one of the great underappreciated figures of 20th-century English literature.
+With the latter phrase, Prynne neatly condemns both France and the United States, just as he does in the letter to Riley which positions Lewis as one of the great underappreciated figures of twentieth-century English literature.
 But is the statement in which it appears any less opaque, and can it shed any light on its predecessor?

 In order to parse Prynne’s argument here, it is first of all necessary